turingschool/curriculum/source/projects/battleship.markdown

 * If the hit did not sink the ship, tell them that they hit an enemy ship
 * If the hit sunk the ship, tell them they sunk it and the size of the ship.
-* If the hit sunk the ship and it was the last enemy ship, then enter the
+* If the hit sunk the ship and it was the last enemy ship, then enter the End Game Sequence

-#### End Game Sequence
+### End Game Sequence

 When either the player or computer wins the game...